CRSA FAQs

 The Community Support Program (CSP) can be used for people in Australia to propose and secure a visa for a refugee who is known to them (e.g. a friend or family member).
 Please refer to the Department of Home Affairs website for more information on this program.
 CRSA will be closely following the implementation of reforms to this program and considering how we might provide training and other forms of support in the future to Australian community groups wishing to engage with this program.

-Can I sponsor a refugee who I know?
+Can I sponsor a refugee who I know through the CRISP program?

 You may also wish to consider exploring the Talent Beyond Boundaries – Skilled Refugee Labour Agreement Pilot or consult a migration agent about other visa pathways.